Languages of the CIS countries

 Uzbekistan | Uzbek and Russian |

-No one knows what the language situation will soon be in Ukraine.
-From our experience, it has never been a problem for end customers in Ukraine whether the documentation was delivered in Ukrainian (the official language) or Russian (the second mother tongue for many Ukrainians).
+The future language situation in Ukraine remains uncertain.
+Based on our experience, end customers in Ukraine have not encountered issues whether documentation was provided in Ukrainian (the official language) or in Russian (a second mother tongue for many Ukrainians).